Victoria Plum Trees

 • RHS Award of Garden Merit

 These plums have a reputation for being wasp magnets; they crop so heavily that there is almost always some over-ripe fruit around the place.
 Hang wasp traps (made out of glass jars half-filled with sugary water or beer) on at least three or four "corners" of your trees in early July.
-Clear them out and keep them going, and they will neutralise the wasp scouts before they make it home to inform their sisters.
+Clear them out and keep them going, and they'll neutralise the wasp scouts before they make it home to inform their sisters.